 - The mural has two main hands embracing a broken sphere. this sphere represents the human spirit as well as the spirit of Memphis.
 The hands are gently piecing the spirit ball back together- making it whole again.
 Wounds of the past can be healed, but the "scar" does not disappear.

 - As the word "interbeing" describes, the past is present in our everyday interactions, and in order to fully understand why there is pain and suffering, we must also understand happiness and joy.
 In this mural, the joy is the color in the movement of line and the almost touching of the two hands.

-- Finally, the title of the mural "Mine Eyes Have Seen The Glory (Take my hand Sweet Lord) because these were the last public words spoken by Dr. King in his speech to support the sanitation worker's strike.
-And "take my hand" were the last words uttered by Dr. King as he lay dying in front of door #306 at the Lorraine Motel (fyi "#306" the numerical address of Central High School).
+- Finally, the title of the mural "Mine Eyes Have Seen The Glory (Take my hand Sweet Lord)" because these were the last public words spoken by Dr. King in his speech to support the sanitation worker's strike.
+"Take my hand" were the last words uttered by Dr. King as he lay dying in front of door #306 at the Lorraine Motel (fyi "#306" the numerical address of Central High School).
 It is the "Interbeing" of Memphis history, the sadness and joy, that define this mural project.
 For without sadness, there is no joy, and without happiness, there can be no despair.
 This simple understanding- that history affects our present lives while the students at Central affect history- will go a long way towards finding truth and exploring reconciliation.
 Armed with this revelation, honest and open dialogue can take place, and the broken sphere can be healed.

 About the Artist